Definition of Placenta Praevia

 In exceptional cases, a vaginal birth attempt can be made.
 In most cases, however, a Cesarean section should be considered.
 In case of little bleeding before the 34th week of pregnancy, tocolysis should be performed and then a Cesarean section should be planned.

 Definition of Premature Placenta Detachment

-This corresponds to a complete or partial detachment of the placenta before birth of the child.
-This situation represents a dramatic emergency for mother and child.
+This corresponds to a complete or partial detachment of the placenta before the birth of the child.
+This situation represents a dramatic emergency for the mother and child.